carpentries-incubator/intro-data-viz/episodes/02-Identify-and-Interpret-the-message.md

 1. What are four common messages usually communicated in a chart?
 2. What are useful charts to communicate these messages?
 3. How do we construct text to describe these messages?
+4. How does the type of data help determine the message?
+5.

 ::::::::::::::::::::::::::::::::::::::::::::::::